 - If your remote is inconsistent, or you have to position the remote closer to your opener, start by changing the batteries for your Garage Door Remote.

-- If your remote is still inconsistent, you may have a radio frequency interference problem.
+- Still inconsistent?
+You may have a radio frequency interference problem.
 (Did you recently purchase a new appliance?
 Did your neighbors install a new garage door opener?
 Does your garage door open and close randomly?)
 If you are in the Atlanta, Georgia area and you suspect a radio frequency interference problem, give your local garage door experts at CSS Garage Doors a call.
 We’ll help you find the source of your problem.

 Diagnosing Your Garage Door Remote

 There are several common problems with nonworking garage door remotes.
 Diagnosing your garage door remote is quite simple.
 It may be a dead battery, failure to properly reprogram the remote or radio frequency interference.

-Depending on the remote model, there are two most common ways to remove the battery include removing a screw connecting the cover on some models, and prying the battery compartment open on other models.
-If you see a screw on the back of the remote, simply remove the screw, and you?ll see the batteries inside the remote.
+Depending on the remote model, there are two most common ways to remove the battery.
+One way is removing a screw connecting the cover on some models.
+An additional way is prying the battery compartment open on other models.
+If you see a screw on the back of the remote, simply remove the screw, and you’ll see the batteries inside the remote.
 If there is no screw, then you may need to pry the remote open.
 (Click here for an example).
 Most local hardware stores can replace garage door remote batteries.

 Once opened, inspect the battery compartment of your remote for corrosion.
 If there is corrosion around the terminals, the remote may be defective.
 However, you can attempt to clean the corrosion away and replace the batteries.